-The offsets area (combined active and passive management areas) is fully fenced.
-The fences are a three strand barb-wire type and are in good condition.
+The offsets area occurs within a larger property, which is fully fenced.
+The fences are a three strand barbwire type and are in good condition.
 Where the fence crosses Brook Creek, additional sections have been included to prevent cattle entering the area.
 Gates are located at the north-western, south-eastern and south-western corners of the offset area and are in good condition.